Frederick Bedford: Governor of Western Australia

-Bedford was appointed Governor of Western Australia in 1903.
+Bedford was announced as Governor of Western Australia in early January 1903, appointed later the same month, and formally took up the post on arriving there on 24 March 1903.

 On 4 June 1907 he officiated at the opening of the Royal Fremantle Golf Club in Western Australia, but it was not until March 1909 that the complete 18 hole course was available.

 Bedford acquired Globe Hill Station with Thomas Frederick de Pledge in 1909 for £35,000.